AzureMentor/microsoft-graph-docs/concepts/deployments.md

 | Microsoft Graph China operated by 21Vianet | https://microsoftgraph.chinacloudapi.cn | https://developer.microsoft.com/zh-cn/graph/graph-explorer-china |
 | Microsoft Graph global service | https://graph.microsoft.com | https://developer.microsoft.com/graph/graph-explorer |

+> [!NOTE]
-> **Note**: Apps can only access organizational data through the national cloud endpoints.
+> Apps can only access organizational data through the national cloud endpoints.
 This means that apps can only access data in tenants that are registered in the specific national cloud.
 Apps that are trying to access consumer data associated with personal Microsoft accounts through Microsoft Graph should use the global service `https://graph.microsoft.com`.
 Access tokens acquired for a national cloud deployment are not interchangeable with those acquired for the global service or any other national cloud.

 ## Supported features